-We also need a large number of partners to make this initiative as successful and sustainable as possible.
+We are also grateful to a large number of partners who have made this initiative as successful and sustainable as possible.
 Including local retailers, hospitality businesses, community groups, disability charities, the Government (States of Guernsey) and more ….

 We thank the many partners, sponsors and supporters that are bringing this inclusive events together for the first time.